albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 The last element of the array is 5
 ```

+### Can we create a new array and use a different initial value?

+**YES** (but not directly)

-The [Arrays.fill()](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Arrays.html#fill(int%5B%5D,int)) function can be used to fill an array with a set of values.
+The [Arrays.fill()](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Arrays.html#fill(int%5B%5D,int)) method can be used to fill an array with a set of values, as shown in the following example.

 ```java
 package demo;